I’m Mark, jack of a few trades and aspiring master of at least one.

 I’m a writer.

-I write an assortment of technical deep dives, essays, and reflections.
-The goal is to teach, record lessons, and articulate nuance in the world.
+I write an assortment of technical deep dives, essays, and tweets.
+The goal is to articulate nuance, record lessons, and think more clearly.

 I used to work in infosec but now I work in music tech.
 In 2020, I took a gap year and spent it making music and programming (including contributions to the Linux kernel and LLDB).
 I also created Timestamps, a workflow product for DJs, which I grew to a humble $50 MRR before making it free.
 I spent the fall working at a fast food restaurant.